Arthur Haswell Flute Repairs

 redolent of the wood from which they are made.

 Those with the addition of a SILVER LINING gain both from the metal and the wood,

 achieving a certain power and focus while keeping that rich sound.

 It is noteworthy that almost all the wooden headjoints made by Rudall Carte were lined.

-ARTHUR & TINA HASWELL'S NEW RANGE OF HEADJOINTS are beautifully crafted objects that do exactly what they were designed to do: facilitating tone production, palpably increasing the beauty of notes, and allowing an old instrument to make a more modern sound without compromising the timbre coming from the wood.
+ARTHUR & TINA HASWELL'S HEADJOINTS are beautifully crafted objects that do exactly what they were designed to do: facilitating tone production, palpably increasing the beauty of notes, and allowing an old instrument to make a more modern sound without compromising the timbre coming from the wood.